 Is a single solid gasket as good as the original packing of alternating rubber and felt washers?
 The main advantage of the more complex packing would seem to be its greater ability to retain lubricant.
 This would be of significant concern for a new design sold for general consumer use, but for a vintage pen being used by someone willing and able to wipe a bit of silicone grease on the shaft every now and then, the gasket is quite good enough.

 With most plunger-fillers, the barrel of the pen is also the ink reservoir.
 Later Sheaffer plunger-fillers, however, are built differently, with a cylindrical ink reservoir (shown above) inside of and separate from the barrel.
 These can be repaired without using a closure washer.
 The pen must be fully disassembled, including removal of the nib and feed unit from the front of the ink reservoir and removal of the plunger shaft.
-The packing unit can then be opened up from the back with a 7/32" drill and the packing chamber cleaned out with a pick.
+The packing unit can then be opened up from the back with a 7/32 inch or 6 mm drill and the packing chamber cleaned out with a pick.
 The rubber gasket is then pushed into place, again from the back.
-Because the hole is only 7/32" in diameter, once the shaft is in place, the gasket cannot be pushed out of place.
+Because the hole is smaller than the uncompressed gasket, once the shaft is installed, the gasket cannot be pushed out of place.
 This same technique can be applied to other plunger-fillers, working from the front (that is, from the inside of the barrel), but it is often quite difficult to clean out the packing chamber properly -- especially when the original rubber disks have hardened.

 More plunger-filler info here.